 Apply for a Scholarship

 Each awarded scholarship is $2,500 and renewable for two years ($5,000 total).
 With the help of our business partners, member donations, and fundraising activities, we award a minimum of 25 scholarships each year.
-This year, applications will be accepted Jan.1 – Feb.
-28, 2018.
-Recipients will be announced in mid-April.
+Our submission period for 2018 scholarships has closed.
+Recipients will be notified in mid-April.

 - Only BECU members may apply.
 Applicants must have an active membership and be designated as the primary account holder.
 Learn more about membership